nextstrain/auspice/docs-src/docs/server/introduction.md

 | `/charon/getDataset` | return the requested dataset |
 | `/charon/getNarrative` | return the requested narrative |

-For instance, when you're running `auspice view` if you access [localhost:4000/charon/getAvailable](http://localhost:4000/charon/getAvailable) you'll see a list of the avialable datasets & narratives known to the server.
+For instance, when you're running `auspice view` if you go to [localhost:4000/charon/getAvailable](http://localhost:4000/charon/getAvailable) you'll see a list of the avialable datasets & narratives known to the server.
+Similarly, nextstrain.org is a server which has handlers for these three API endpoints, so if you visit [nextstrain.org/charon/getAvailable](https://nextstrain.org/charon/getAvailable) you'll see nextstrain's available datasets.

 See [the server API](server/api.md) for details about each of these requests.